markboard-io/markboard/README.md

 ## Installation Guide

-BoardX is open-source, you can deploy Rocket.Chat on your own server freely, or you can use our SaaS by visiting [app.boardx.us](https://app.boardx.us).
+BoardX is open-source forever, you can deploy BoardX on your own server freely, or you can use our SaaS version by visiting [app.boardx.us](https://app.boardx.us).

 > TO BE DONE